Northern Latvia Brigade I Wars of Independence

 Located on Baznīcas Street opposite St. Anne's Church.

-Monument to the soldiers of the 7th Sigulda Infantry Regiment who died in the Latvian War of Independence
+Monument to the soldiers of the 7th Sigulda Infantry Regiment who fell in the Latvian War of Independence

-Located on the shores of Lake Alūksne, on the edge of Pleskavas Street (Kolberg Road).
+Located on the shore of Lake Alūksne, on the side of Pskevas Street (Kolberg Street).

 On June 22, 1923, the President of Latvia, Jānis Čakste, unveiled a monument to the fallen soldiers of the 7th Sigulda Infantry Regiment.
-The monument is based on the design of the artist Jūlijs Miesnieks.
+The monument was designed by artist Jūlijs Miesnieks.

 Related stories